DM Advertising and Design Ideas - Improving ROI With Personalisation

 You know that these customers are the most likely to take a desired action, so it’s well worth thinking about giving an extra nudge to lead them towards the action you want them to take.
 Personalisation might include some kind of special offer or privilege.

 Selective personalisation is where original thinking pays dividends.
 Here’s an example of what it might look like:

 You’re launching a new product at a special event.
 In order to make it easy for people to attend, you create a map as part of your mailshot – but not any old map.
 Your map is personalised to each of your top customers, showing the route from their home or business to the event venue.
 They get sent the personalised map alongside a personalised money off voucher.
 (That personalised voucher is great for data collection, too.)

 Your personalised maps don’t add any cost to mailing and printing, although you will need to do more in terms of artwork.
 This might not be worth the investment for 1,000 recipients, but for your top 100 customers, it could be a very useful part of building loyalty and boosting sales.

 Selective personalisation is a step up in direct mail marketing solutions that get the customer response you need.
-As with any form of personalisation and all direct mail solutions, there is huge scope for creativity and imagination.
+As with any form of personalisation and all DM solutions, there is huge scope for creativity and imagination.

 Personalisation is essential to creating a winning mail marketing campaign, and the best direct mail companies will always guide you in using it to the best effect.
 Personalisation relies on high-quality data (more on this in an upcoming blog post) and a good direct mail company will also offer data auditing and cleansing to improve your ROI.